For Teachers

 Utilitarianism

-This lesson can be tied into history lessons that focus on democracy and governance principles as a central concept; consider lessons on Jim Crow Laws, Japanese Internment, The Civil Rights Act, vaccination (and other considerations of personal liberty vs. majoritarianism), etc.
+This lesson can be tied into history lessons that focus on democracy and governance principles as a central concept; consider lessons on Jim Crow Laws, Japanese Internment, The Civil Rights Act, and vaccination (and other considerations of personal liberty vs. majoritarianism).